 Halted pace of innovation.

 If a vendor is slow to roll out new features and integrations, this likely means they are saddled by the weight of their existing product.
 When software systems are poorly architected and implemented, supporting existing features can take up all development resources.
 If you’re talking to a vendor that claims that a deal-breaking feature or channel is in “beta" and will be available shortly, there’s a good chance you won’t see it anytime soon.

 Software developed by industry outsiders or overseas.

-When software is developed by overseas team, quality control is difficult to maintain and feature requests and desired process flows are often lost in translation as communications across timezones breaks down.
+When software is developed by an overseas team, quality control is difficult to maintain and feature requests and desired process flows are often lost in translation as communications across timezones breaks down.
 Be careful if you're speaking with a multichannel platform operated with a heavy reliance on overseas teams and by people who were never online retailers themselves -- there's a good chance they don't understand the nuances of the US ecommerce ecosystem and what you truly require.